Dianne Feinstein, longest-serving female US senator in history, dies at 90 | KRDO

 Feinstein was fondly remembered by her colleagues on Friday.

-Sen. Thom Tillis, a North Carolina Republican, called her a “trailblazer.”
-Sen. Dick Durbin, an Illinois Democrat, said “she was always a lady but she never backed down from a cause that she thought was worth fighting for.”
+Senate Majority Leader Chuck Schumer told reporters that he will address Feinstein’s death on the Senate floor later Friday morning, calling it a “very, very sad day for all of us.”
+North Carolina Republican Sen. Thom Tillis called her a “trailblazer” and Democratic Sen. Dick Durbin of Illinois said “she was always a lady but she never backed down from a cause that she thought was worth fighting for.”

 “We lost one of the great ones,” Durbin said.